Druid

 Google's density-independent pixels, Apple's points, and CSS's pixel units.

-You describe the UI using display points and then druid will automatically translate that into pixels based on the pixel density of the platform.
+You describe the UI using display points and then Druid will automatically translate that into pixels based on the pixel density of the platform.
 Remember there might be multiple displays connected with different pixel densities, and your application might have multiple windows - with each window on a different display.
-It will all just work, because druid will adjust the actual pixel dimensions based on the display that the window is currently located on.
+It will all just work, because Druid will adjust the actual pixel dimensions based on the display that the window is currently located on.

 Create custom widgets